 A regular question we get asked is “where should I focus my social media efforts?”
-There is no ‘one size fits all’ approach to this, but there are a few things you can consider when selecting the platforms in your digital marketing strategy.
+There is no ‘one size fits all’ approach to this, but there are a few things you can consider when selecting the best social media channels for your business.
+Ask yourself these questions…

 What kind of business are you marketing?